majdjamal/svm/README.md

 # Support Vector Machine

 This is an implementation of a Support Vector Machine.
 It was part of a school assignment in my machine learning course.
-The algorithm is built from scratch, using Python packages NumPy and SciPy, and following assignment instructions in “instruction.pdf”.
+The algorithm is built from scratch, using Python packages NumPy and SciPy, and following assignment instructions in “instructions.pdf”.

 It can be used to classify data points with linear and non-linear functions, as seen in Figure 1.